Datahenge/btu/README.md

 ----
 ### Features
 #### Web-Centric
 Background Tasks are created, edited, and scheduled entirely from the web browser.
-You never need to edit `hooks.py`.
+Users never need to login to the web server, touch `hooks.py`, or examine log files on disk.

 #### Flexible
 Tasks can be executed in 4 different ways: